DanielMartensson/MataveID/README.md

 - ICA for separating signals so they are independent from each other
 - SR-UKF-Parameter-Estimation for finding parameters from an very complex system of equation if data is available
 - SR-UKF-State-Estimation for filtering noise and estimate the state of a system
-- SVM for C-code classification of data for CControl
+- Nonlinear SVM for C-code classification of data for CControl
+- Linear SVM for generate a 1xN matrix + bias variable for prediction
 - N4SID for regular linear state space systems
 - MOESP for regular linear state space systems
 - CCA for linear stochastic state space systems